 Have a limited detection range

 At the moment, our longest range sensors have a maximum range of 10 meters.
 While this is a disadvantage in certain applications, our sensors have great mid-range capabilities and are still suited for many applications.

 Want to Start Using Ultrasonics?

 If you think ultrasonics are the right fit for you, hop over to our sensor product catalog to take a look at our sensor selection.
-If you need further help selecting the right sensor for you, please contact our support team at [email protected] or give us a call.
+If you need further help with selecting the right sensor for you, please contact our support team at [email protected] or give us a call.
 We are always happy to help!

 Check out our

 Sensor Selection Guide!